kpopdev/embedez.ts/readme.md

-Sure, here's a revised version of your `README.md` for the EmbedEZ.ts package:

----

 # EmbedEZ.ts

 EmbedEZ.ts is a TypeScript wrapper for the EmbedEZ API, designed to simplify the integration of rich media previews into your applications.
 The EmbedEZ API documentation can be found [here](https://embedez.com/docs).